elaxer/chess/README.md

 var moveHistory []chess.MoveResult = board.MoveHistory()
 ```

-## Moves
+### Moves

 You can easily get available or potential moves on the board:
 ```go
 var availableMoves chess.PositionSet = board.Moves(board.Turn())
 var potentialMoves chess.PositionSet = board.Moves(!board.Turn())
 ```
-> `board.Moves` method returns the set of positions to which the pieces of a given side can move.
-Each piece has method `PseudoMoves`, so the `board.Moves` method returns just a set of filtered moves of the pieces.
+> The `board.Moves` method returns the set of positions to which the pieces of a given side can move.
+Each piece has a method `PseudoMoves`, so `board.Moves` returns a filtered set of the pieces' moves.

 You can also get a filtered set of moves for a specific piece:
 ```go